dharsanarangaraj0403/demo/README.md

 My mother name is Sudha . she is an house wife. iam the only daughter in my house. we all are staying in coimbatore.
+#Role model
+my role model id Dr A.P.J Abdul kalam iam very inspired of him. i really like her motivational speech a lot.
+Even i like her passion in her work .
+He is a very soft character and all the childern will like her a lot. he had got many award for his achivements.
+Due to this  reason he is my role model.